skarpovru/chrome-tabs-rotator/README.md

 ### Manual Tailwind Snapshot (Optional)

-The build no longer commits a pre-generated Tailwind bundle.
-Tailwind directives are expanded at build time from `src/styles.css` (which imports `tailwind.preflight.css`).
+The build uses a pre-generated Tailwind snapshot to ensure deterministic utilities.
+Directives are expanded by the prebuild step from `src/styles.source.css` (which imports `tailwind.preflight.css`) into `src/styles.tailwind.css`, which Angular consumes.

 When you need to inspect or diff the fully expanded utilities (e.g. after upgrading Tailwind), generate a local snapshot: